project-slippi/project-slippi/README.md

 The lead up to the data will look like the following: `[U][3][r][a][w][[][$][U][#][l][X][X][X][X]`

 Each value in brackets is one byte.
 The first 5 bytes describe the length and name of the key - in this case "raw".
-The remaining bytes describe the value.
-In this case the value is an array of type uint8 of length XXXX.
+The remaining bytes describe the form and length of the value.
+In this case the value is an array ([) of type uint8 ($U) of length XXXX (lXXXX).
 The l specifies that the length of the array is described by a long (32-bit number).

 It is important to note that while the game is in progress and the data is being actively written, the length will be set to 0.
 This was done to make overwriting the size easier once all the data has been received.